-Because of the high incidence of ILI currently occurring statewide and locally, Stony Brook University Hospital is encouraging visitors who may be experiencing ILI not to visit their loved ones in the hospital until they are healthy.
+To safeguard against the potentially high incidence of Influenza-like illness (ILI) that may occur statewide and locally, Stony Brook University Hospital is encouraging visitors who may be experiencing ILI not to visit their loved ones in the hospital until they are healthy.
 Flu-like symptoms include fever, cough and/or sore throat, runny or stuffy nose, body aches and chills.
+As well, according to a New York State Department of Health regulation, all hospital and outpatient personnel, volunteers, students, doctors, and vendor representatives who are not vaccinated against influenza are required to wear a surgical or procedure mask during influenza season while working in areas where patients may be present.
+This is meant to protect both our patients and their visitors, as well as our healthcare professionals.

 Vaccination is the best protection against the flu.
 Stony Brook Medicine's HealthConnect® can assist you if you wish to get the vaccination by referring you to a provider in your area.
 Call HealthConnect® at (631) 444-4000 or visit your physician or local pharmacy.